oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 4.0
+-- Version: 4.1
--- Description: Adds multiple text fields for homepage hero images, -- a welcome section, and a dynamic 'Why Choose Us' section to -- the app_settings table.
+-- Description: Adds a new `admissions_pdf_url` field to the -- app_settings table to store a link to a downloadable admissions form.
 -- ==================================================================

 -- Drop tables in reverse order of dependency to avoid errors